 - MAX ($50/month), which also supports 1,000 inputs, 1,000 NDI inputs, and includes all 4K resolution video (4096 x 2160), PTZ control, 2 recorders, instant replay, 4 SRT outputs

 Each purchase never expires, and all editions include free updates for a year.

-Click here to read a vMix review, as well as this review of the price version.
+Click here to read a vMix review.
 Among other feedback, some reviewers express satisfaction with how feature-rich this software is.
 However, other reviews note challenges in understanding and applying features and capabilities with this complex software.

 Here are a few which stand out:

 “Really great set of features for streaming live sports on a budget. $60 gets you access to four inputs and HD broadcasting, or you can step it up and get features like instant replay.
 Great set of scoreboards too with XML input.” – Eric T.

 “Overall vMix is one of my favorite software as it becomes very helpful with video mixing when streaming or casting.
 I use vMix to stream events of the university, to manage the projected video of events and such things.” – Verified User

 If you’re looking to try this software with your Dacast account, check out this post on how to live stream with vMix.

 If you are looking for a live video streaming software solution, you are going to want to consider using vMix.

 Yet another live production software for video streaming that’s widely used is called XSplit.
 XSplit comes in two versions, with a focus on live streaming in a video gaming context.
 In fact, the “Gamecaster” option targets video games specifically.
 The second version, “Broadcaster,” is what we’ll focus on here.